Project [Name]

 • Personal: ~/.claude/commands/ (global)

-Note: The foundation's commands are organized into subdirectories by category (work/, dev/, qa/, ops/, doc/, biz/, growth/, data/, legal/).
+Note: The foundation's commands are organized into subdirectories by category.
+A default install is core-only (work/, dev/, qa/, ops/, doc/, data/); the horizontal domains biz/, growth/, legal/ and platform/stack tooling are opt-in modules — add them with claude-base add <module> . (list with claude-base modules).
 Your custom commands can be at the root of .claude/commands/ or in a subdirectory of your choice.

 Structure of a command